dallison/phaser/phaser/docs/phaser_user_guide.md

 This serves to identify the buffer as a PayloadBuffer and also whether it is movable or fixed.
 Movable buffers are only moved when creating the message, however all buffers are relocatable in memory.

+The bottom bit of the magic field is used to specify whether the `bitmap allocator` is on or off (0 = off).

 The next member, `message` contains the offset to the root of the message tree in the buffer - the top level message.